-Tikka and Sako - extractor and ejector kit
+Tikka and Sako - extractor and ejector kits

 This is a higher quality and lower cost alternative to the factory 'bolt spare parts' kit.
 There are six separate components to this kit and they are also available as 'ejector only kits' and 'extractor only kits' - see product options.
 Our ejector, extractor and extractor plunger are CNC machined from tool grade stainless steel, which has been furnace hardened to HRC 35 (322 brinell).
 The roll pin retaining the ejector is stainless steel, and the ejector spring and extractor spring are both zinc-plated spring steel.
 This kit is significantly tougher than the factory original and can be used to replace damaged components from cartridge case failures or from just general wear and tear.
 It is relatively easy to replace these components within a few minutes with basic hand tools when on an expedition or out in the field somewhere without workshop access.
 The kit can also be used for converting bolts utilizing a circlip extractor to a Sako style extractor system (gunsmith fitting required).

-- the 'complete kit' and 'ejector kit' only fits the Sako A7 and Tikka T3 / T3x
+- the 'complete kit' and 'ejector kit' will only fit the Sako A7 and Tikka T3 / T3x

 - the 'extractor kit' can be used to convert bolts of other brands to a sako style extractor system, such as the remington 700 with its riveted-in circlip extractor (gunsmithing required)